btcpayserver/blog/blog/_posts/btcpay-server-1-2-0.md

 Since the beginning of 2021, our Design prodigies at BTCPay Server have been refactoring and updating numerous pages inside the stack to make them less confusing, more comprehensible to a broader userbase and overall, easier to use.

-This release includes a number of these updated views, as well as the migration from Bootstrap3 to Bootstrap5.
-This framework migration enables us to create and implement more modern and user-friendly views.
+Since the beginning of 2021, our design contributors have improved a number of pages in the interface.
+This release includes a number of these updated pages and the migration from Bootstrap 3 to Bootstrap 5.
+This framework migration enables us to create and implement more modern-looking pages and provide a better experience.

-As examples, the *Crowdfund* and *Point-Of-Sale* creation pages have been updated to make it easier to navigate and more efficiently create your favorite Apps in BTCPay Server.
+The *Crowdfund* and *Point-Of-Sale* app creation pages have been updated - making navigation and creation of your favorite apps smoother.

 ![BTCPay 1.2.0 Crowdfund view](/images/BTCPay1.2.0Crowdfund.png)

 ![BTCPay 1.2.0 POS view](/images/BTCPay1.2.0POS.png)

-A number of UI improvements and fixes also made it into this release, namely relating to:
+A number of UI improvements and fixes also made it into this release, namely relating to the following pages:
-* The server settings view
+* The server settings
-* The transaction signing view
+* The transaction signing
-* The payment request view
+* The payment request
-* The notifications view
+* The notifications

 For the full list, check out the [changelog](https://github.com/btcpayserver/btcpayserver/releases)